While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Antidepressants

-Antidepressants are medications that can help relieve symptoms of depression and other mental health conditions — but doctors are cautious about prescribing these for bipolar disorder.
+Antidepressants are medications that can help relieve symptoms of an episode of depression and other mental health conditions — but doctors are cautious about prescribing these for bipolar disorder.

 Depending on your symptoms, antidepressants may reduce symptoms, but they could also make certain symptoms worse.